 Ok, I know I made you guys wait for this one.
 Normally, I don't blog about my crazy life or busy week but goodness....the last few have been a blur.
-Recently I agreed to write a 2000-word yoga article and provide four lovely yoga pics of myself for a magazine.
-(Haha, I'm such a 'poser')
+About two months ago, I agreed to write a 2000-word yoga article and provide four lovely yoga pics of myself for a magazine.

 Crock Pot Pumpkin & Crab Chowder